eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 ### CliCommands

 The CliCommands implements the commands.
-It uses ExecutionCommand Channel and StateChangeCommand Channel to interact with the server.
+It uses FromServer Channel and ToServer Channel to interact with the server.

 ### External Libraries